Dr Ayoush Lazikani

 ‘Remembrance and Time in the Wooing Group’, in Reconsidering Gender, Time and Memory in Medieval Culture, ed.
 Elizabeth Cox, Liz Herbert McAvoy and Roberta Magnani (Cambridge: Boydell and Brewer, 2015), pp. 79-94.

-Reviewer for Year’s Work in English Studies:
+Reviewer for Year’s Work in English Studies; responsible for the following sections:

-‘Middle English Religious Verse’
+‘Early Middle English’ (2018-present); ‘Middle English Religious Verse’ (2018-2019)

 Review of Medieval Anchorites in their Communities, ed.
 Liz Herbert McAvoy and Cate Gunn (Cambridge: Boydell and Brewer, 2017): Journal of Medieval Monastic Studies 7 (2018), 329-332.